Compare any two graphics cards:

 OpenGL Version OpenGL 4.3 OpenGL 4.5

-Memory Bandwidth: Memory bandwidth is the largest amount of information (measured in megabytes per second) that can be moved past the external memory interface within a second.
-It is worked out by multiplying the card's bus width by the speed of its memory.
-In the case of DDR type RAM, it should be multiplied by 2 again.
+Memory Bandwidth: Memory bandwidth is the max amount of data (measured in MB per second) that can be transported across the external memory interface in one second.
+It's worked out by multiplying the bus width by its memory speed.
+In the case of DDR RAM, it must be multiplied by 2 once again.
 If DDR5, multiply by ANOTHER 2x.
-The higher the bandwidth is, the faster the card will be in general.
+The better the memory bandwidth, the better the card will be in general.
 It especially helps with AA, High Dynamic Range and high resolutions.

-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be applied per second.
-This figure is worked out by multiplying the total number of texture units by the core speed of the chip.
-The higher this number, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels applied in a second.
+Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be applied in one second.
+This figure is worked out by multiplying the total number of texture units of the card by the core speed of the chip.
+The higher this number, the better the card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels per second.

-Pixel Rate: Pixel rate is the maximum number of pixels that the graphics card could possibly record to the local memory in a second - measured in millions of pixels per second.
-The number is calculated by multiplying the amount of Raster Operations Pipelines by the the card's clock speed.
-ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for filling the screen with pixels (the image).
-The actual pixel fill rate also depends on lots of other factors, especially the memory bandwidth - the lower the bandwidth is, the lower the potential to get to the maximum fill rate.
+Pixel Rate: Pixel rate is the maximum amount of pixels that the graphics card can possibly record to its local memory in a second - measured in millions of pixels per second.
+Pixel rate is worked out by multiplying the amount of colour ROPs by the the card's clock speed.
+ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for outputting the pixels (image) to the screen.
+The actual pixel rate is also dependant on quite a few other factors, especially the memory bandwidth - the lower the bandwidth is, the lower the potential to get to the maximum fill rate.

 Display Prices